Emmotes/ic_spoilers/docs/tasslehoff.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Borrower** (Guess)
-> Each time the party completes an area and moves to the next one, Tasslehoff somehow comes into possession of some future quest items, setting his Found Item stacks to 7.
+> Each time the party completes an area, Tasslehoff somehow comes into possession of some future quest items, setting his Found Item stacks to 7.
 When Tasslehoff attacks an enemy that can drop quest items, there is a 10% chance he spends a Found Item stack and adds a quest item to the party's quest progress.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>